Wi-tribe: History

-Pakistan’s first 4.5G LTE advanced network launched
+Pakistan's first 4.5G LTE advanced network launched

 In November 2016, the management considered investing in 4G LTE home broadband to upgrade its services to meet customer expectations for speed and capacity.
 The wi-tribe board later announced that it would skip a generation and instead of adopting 4G technology, it would shift to 4.5G LTE Advanced (LTE-A) technology.

 In February 2017, wi-tribe announced that it had signed a contract with Huawei to upgrade its entire network from WiMAX to an LTE-A (4.5G) network, the most advanced broadband technology in the world.

 This deployment represented the first such network in South Asia and the Middle East operating 4.5G LTE-A on the 3.5GHz spectrum (3500 MHz) band.

 The new 4.5G LTE-A network was installed at wi-tribe's Head Office in F-8 Islamabad, using equipment from Huawei, with whom wi-tribe signed a $15 million USD contract and a strategic partnership for upgrade of wi-tribes network to LTE-A covering a possibility of five cities, namely Islamabad, Rawalpindi, Karachi, Lahore, and Faisalabad.
-The network is currently undergoing large scale field tests having proven extremely successful in lab tests and will made available to the public in September 2017.
+The network is currently undergoing large scale field tests having proven extremely successful in lab tests and will be made available to the public in September 2017.

 In September 2017, on schedule, wi-tribe launched its 4.5G LTE Advanced services in Pakistan.
 In October 2017, wi-tribe introduced Pakistan's first one terabyte package, which garnered much attention from local consumers.
 From 2018 wi-tribe rolled out its 4.5G LTE advanced network across Islamabad, Lahore, and Karachi.

 The Pakistani President recognized the 4.5G achievement and awarded wi-tribe the Pakistan New Technology Innovation Award.
 At the beginning of 2019 Abbas Bokhari, a veteran of the LDI industry, took over as the CEO.

 Shahid Farooq took on the role of Chairman of wi-tribe following Shahid Malik departing to take on other challenges in January 2019.

 In 2020 Sajjad Hasan Jaffri, a two-decade plus finance veteran, took over as the Group CFO with a focus on optimization across the group.